Girum-Desalegn/RT1-Assignment1/README.md

 			exit the program
 		else:
 			turn round search it
-	else if dist< the threshold of grap and robot want to grap: grap token
+	else if dist< the threshold of grab and robot want to grab: grab token
-		save the token code on the list robot don't want to grap
+		save the token code on the list robot don't want to grab
-	else if dist< the threshold of release and robot don't want to grap: release token
+	else if dist< the threshold of release and robot don't want to grab: release token
 		count the of token released
-		save the token code on the list robot want to grap
+		save the token code on the list robot want to grab
 	else if robot well aligned:
 		go straight
 	else if the robot inclined on the left side: